HOW IT WORKS

 "A growing body of research strongly supports the anecdotal evidence that restorative justice programs increase the odds of safety, reduce recidivism and alleviate trauma.
 Until We Reckon cites studies showing that survivors report 80 to 90 percent rates of satisfaction with restorative processes, as compared to 30 percent for traditional court systems." – Michelle Alexander

 During the transitional period when police departments and prisons are defunded and transformative community programs are developed, criminal courts would remain active for crimes with victims.
 As soon as we as a society were able, we would disintegrate criminal courts.
-Civil courts would remain, in addition to a new community justice system that revolves around reparation and rehabilitation.
+Civil courts would remain, in addition to a new community justice system that revolves around reparation, rehabilitation and transformation.

 7. WHAT WILL HAPPEN WITH UNEMPLOYED COPS?